Computing

 At Summerlea School, we want pupils to be masters of technology: technology is everywhere and will play a pivotal part in students' lives and future careers.
 Therefore, we want to model and educate our pupils on how to use technology positively, responsibly and safely.
 We want our pupils to be creators not just consumers and our broad curriculum encompassing computer science, information technology and digital literacy reflects this.

 We recognise that the best prevention for a lot of issues we currently see with technology/social media is through education.
-Building our knowledge in this subject will allow pupils to effectively demonstrate their learning through creative use of technology.
+We intend, through our thorough and frequent teaching of “how to stay safe online”, to equip our children with the knowledge and resilience to function effectively and maintain their wellbeing within our increasingly digital world.

 We encourage staff to embed computing across the whole curriculum to make learning creative and accessible.
 We want our pupils to be fluent with a range of tools to best express their understanding and by Upper Key Stage 2, children will have the independence and confidence to choose the best tool to fulfil the task and challenge set by teachers.